Azure/Health-Data-and-AI-Blueprint/deployment.md

-After deploying the Blueprint, the first step in running the length-of-stay (LOS) demonstration project is for the user created by the deployment script called 'Danny, the database analyst', to input the sample historical patient data into the solution.
+After deploying the Blueprint, the first step in running the length-of-stay (LOS) demonstration project is for the user created by the deployment script to input the sample historical patient data into the solution.

 To input the data, navigate to the **\\Deployment\\scripts\\demoscripts\\** directory in PowerShell